Privacy Act Annual Report - April 1, 2012, to March 31, 2013

 2.5 Collection, Use and Disclosure of Personal Information

 Personal Information Bank (PIB) descriptions were created and/or updated for Info Source.

-During this reporting period, the PSC reviewed its 74 Personal Information Banks to ensure that they were aligned with its Program Activity Architecture.
-The ATIP Office further registered the following eight PIBs over the course of the reporting period:
+During this reporting period, the PSC reviewed its 74 PIBs to ensure that they were aligned with its Program Activity Architecture.
+The ATIP Office further registered one PIB and worked on updating a second over the course of the reporting period, as follows:

 The PSC does not have any exempt banks.
 There were no denials of access under subsection 18(2) of the Act.

 2.5.3.
 Disclosure under Section 8(2)(m) of the Act